-The assignments given to this position may be chosen to enable the lawyer to continue learning and developing as a senior counsel or become a legal expert, to develop further leadership skills on files with high risk and high complexity, or to mentor more junior lawyers.
-The LO4 will be a resource to other lawyers within the applicable team and within the division.
+The assignments given to this position may be chosen to enable the lawyer to continue learning and developing as a senior counsel or become a legal expert, to develop further leadership skills and managerial experience, or to mentor other lawyers.
+The LO4 will be a resource to the Director of the team, and to other lawyers within the applicable team and within the division.